kapantzak/cryptocurrency-scanner/README.md

 # Cryptocurrency scanner

-This is a [Next.js](https://nextjs.org/) app that fetches and displays cryptocurrency data.
+This is a [Next.js](https://nextjs.org/) application that shows information about cryptocurrency data.

+A live version is deployed on Vercel and can be found here: [https://cryptocurrency-scanner.vercel.app/home](https://cryptocurrency-scanner.vercel.app/home).

 ## Getting Started